UBC-MDS/ds-toolbox/chapters/en/module3.md

 </opt>
 <opt text='False'>

-Changed files or new files added to your repository (known as untracked) are possible to be staged and commited.
+Changed files or new files added to your repository (known as untracked) are possible to be staged and committed.

 </opt>
 </choice>